kinode-dao/kinode-book/src/my_first_app/chapter_4.md

 ```

 Now you can add a static `index.html` file to the package.
-UI files are stored in the `ui/` directory and built into the application by `neddev build` automatically.
+UI files are stored in the `ui/` directory and built into the application by `necdev build` automatically.
 Create a new file in `ui/index.html` with the following contents.
 **Make sure to replace the fetch URL with your process ID!**
 ```html